solidi/hl-mods/workspace/plan/roadmap.md

 1. Game Modes
     1. [ ] Head Hunter - [A trophy-collecting gamemode](https://jabronibrawl.com/gamemodes).
 Players drop a skull on death along with any other skulls they were carrying.
 Whoever is holding the most skulls at the end of the round, will win!
 To avoid a massive spam of skulls everywhere, the skulls do group under different tiers worth different amounts.
 1. Server Support
+    1. [ ] Assisted frag credit in all game modes
     1. [ ] cvar for portal in skybox?
 1. Clean up
     1. [x] Compact w_ ammo models